 Distance: 1,370 km between Sydney and Melbourne

-Season: It is best to travel during the mid-seasons.
+Best season: It is best to travel during the mid-seasons.
 Between September and November for example, or between March and May.

-Where to sleep: Most national parks in Victoria and New South Wales offer campsites at around $15/person.
+Where to sleep?
+Most national parks in Victoria and New South Wales offer campsites at around $15/person.
 Freecamps are also found along the coast or inland to enjoy wilder places.

 Cheap campervan hire